Why Clifford Chance?

 You’ll join a leader in the field: Our firm reaches across five continents, where we have more top-ranked global practices than any other law firm.
 We are a single, fully integrated, international partnership who collaborate across borders, languages and legal systems.

 We have a record of accomplishment stretching back over 200 years, and we are trusted by governments and the world’s pre-eminent organisations to advise on their most sensitive legal and business-critical issues.
-Our pioneering approach and insight means that time and time again, clients choose to come to us for our expertise.
+Our pioneering approach and insight ensures that time and time again, clients choose to come to us for our expertise.

 As a trainee, it means you’ll get access to a truly global perspective, unmatched resources and get to work on the biggest deals with the most high-profile clients.

-You’ll be part of a progressive environment: We are always looking forwards to the future, and seek to continually innovate and improve for ourselves, our people and our clients.
+You’ll be part of a progressive environment: We are always looking forward to the future, and seek to continually innovate and improve for ourselves, our people and our clients.
 Success and progress is built by having and appreciating a truly diverse range of perspectives.

 We are committed to targets in gender balance, and have a number of support structures in place to promote ethnic diversity and social mobility.
 Our equality and inclusivity initiatives are award-winning, and in 2017, Stonewall ranked us fourth in the UK on its Workplace Equality Index.